 Once enrolled, the account will implement the policies of the product.
 Its statement cut dates will be scheduled per the one-month rule, its minimum payments will apply the six-month promotion, and so on.
 In addition, you may onboard the account with its own additional ruleset - such as an interest rate that makes sense for your risk-based pricing model.

 As such, accounts enrolled in the same product can have different rules – they can have their own credit limits, interest rates, statuses, fee structure, and more.

 In general, you create a product in Canopy just once, and you may enroll accounts into it on an ongoing basis thereafter.

 Creating a product in Canopy is as simple as one API call; however, the parameters used in that API call will require some thoughtfulness as to what general product construct makes the most sense for your business call.
 You can find a full list of parameters and their descriptions in the products section of our API Reference.

-Let's take a quick look through the API call structure.
+Let's take a quick look through the four key section in the API call structure: